By Kelly Griffin

 For the Show & Tell plant table, on the succulent side we will feature Copiapoa on the cactus side, and Sedum on the succulent side, plus whatever else the spirit moves you to bring.

-Please bring baked goodies, fruit, snack food or a beverage if your last name begins with the letters, and any other members who would like to contribute this month.
+Please bring baked goodies, fruit, snack food or a beverage if your last name begins with the letters x to x, and any other members who would like to contribute this month.

 Location: Auditorium in the San Francisco County Fair Building, 1199 9th Ave (at Lincoln Way), San Francisco MAP